 You won’t be able to apply if your business already received funds through other schemes such as the Coronavirus Business Interruption Loan Scheme and Covid-19 Corporate Financing Facility.
 However, if you received a loan of £50,000 or under, you can transfer that loan over to the Bounce Back Loan Scheme through your lender.

 Similar to the other schemes offered by the government, you can access BBLS through the 11 accredited British Business Bank accredited lenders and partners.

 If you are already a customer of one of those banks, try applying through that same bank for BBLS.
 Although you will have access to loans from other banks, the loan process can take a little longer for new customers as many lenders are favouring current customers.

 If you are already applying for other loans, you can withdraw those loans and apply to the BBLS.
-If one lender turns you down for the Bounce Back scheme, you can apply to others.
+If one lender turns you down, you can apply to others.
 In order to make the process as smooth as possible, consider using a broker to help you determine the best type of financing for what you need.

 When you apply, banks will have to do fraud and credit checks as done per usual when applying for a loan.
 The banks will only be doing soft credit checks, so they should not impact your overall credit score.
 Your overall credit history won’t have an impact on your interest rate or the total amount allowed to borrow.

 The main differentiator of the BBLS with other schemes is that the loan amount is much smaller.
 The Coronavirus Business Interruption Loan Scheme (CBILS) offers loans of up to £5 million and the Large CBILS offers up to £25 million.
 Instead, the Bounce Back Loan Scheme has been specially designed to support small businesses.